Particular/docs.particular.net/nservicebus/hosting/critical-errors.md

 ### Example of a custom implementation

+> [!NOTE]
-NOTE: The following implementation assumes that the endpoint instance is hosted in isolation and that the hosting environment of the process will restart the process after it has been killed.
+> The following implementation assumes that the endpoint instance is hosted in isolation and that the hosting environment of the process will restart the process after it has been killed.

 snippet: CustomHostErrorHandlingAction